 Color slide of a scene not featured in Memento Mori, 1981–1984.
 Getty Research Institute, 2017.M.47 (bx.9,f.11)

 The book shows three women dressed as nuns in habits of different rainbow colors to signify sisterhood and celebrate hope and diversity, as they are chased across the desert landscape by a skeleton.
-The photographs are accompanied by a meditation on despair in the face of the existential threat of nuclear war: “The spectre of extinction … accompanies us through life, from birth to death.”
+The photographs are accompanied by a meditation on despair in the face of the existential threat of nuclear war: “The spectre of extinction…accompanies us through life, from birth to death.”
 Despite the heavy topic, the book ends on a hopeful note, emphasizing the interconnectedness of all living things and the need to work communally to create a better world.

 Page from book that features a picture of a person dressed as a skeleton sitting on the ground, with the text 'It stays at our side throughout the day,' next to a page that is the same but hand-drawn instead of typed and printed

-A page from Memento Mori alongside its paste-up, 1984.
+A page from Memento Mori alongside its paste up, 1984.
 Getty Research Institute, 2017.M.47

 The archive of the Sisters of Survival contains a treasure trove of other materials that show how the group developed the idea and produced the book, including the original proposal to the Women’s Graphic Center, page sketches, and the wood printing blocks with the designs that frame the photographs and text.

-While only 11 photographs ultimately made it into the book, the collection has hundreds of additional slides from the Joshua Tree photo shoot that tell a more complete story.
+While only eleven photographs ultimately made it into the book, the collection has hundreds of additional slides from the Joshua Tree photo shoot that tell a more complete story.
 In this extended narrative, the skeleton mischievously steals the nuns’ food and pours out their water while they sleep.
 The nuns engage in a ritual with mirrors, flowers, eggs, and other objects, and eventually, the skeleton joins them.
 The nuns wipe away the skeleton’s makeup and dress her in a red habit, and she accompanies their trek through the desert.

 Open book, with the left page featuring the text 'So we wait; even in our work, we wait.
 Only out of that open expectancy can images and visions arise that strike deep enough to summon our faith in them.'
 The right page features a picture of a person with their face painted white and two roses on their eyes and an egg on their mouth with the text 'It is with us in the delivery room, at the marriage ceremony, and on our death beds'